closedcircuit0/HumanEngineering/03_Subsystems/003_The_Engineering_of_The_Self.md

 For ages, humanity has explored the mysterious realm of ‘The Self.’
 We have regarded the saying “to find one’s true self” as a sacred quest, believing that somewhere within us lies an undiscovered, immutable entity — the ‘True Self.’

 The ‘Standard Model of the Self,’ proposed by philosophy and psychology, has served as the compass for this journey.
-According to this model, The Self is the sum of its components: the ‘Autobiographical Self,’ a continuum of memory that cuts across time; the ‘Social Self,’ defined by our roles in relation to others; and a ‘sense of coherence’ that makes us feel that, despite everything, this is all the same ‘me.’
+According to this model, The Self is the sum of its components: the ‘Autobiographical Self,’ a continuum of memory that cuts across time; a ‘Social Self,’ defined by our roles in relation to others; and a ‘sense of coherence’ that makes us feel that, despite everything, this is all the same ‘me.’

 But this standard map often leads us into a labyrinth.
 This map ‘describes’ the phenomena of why we sometimes cling to irrational stubbornness in the face of clear facts, or why learning something new is so painful, but it fails to explain the fundamental ‘mechanism’ by which these phenomena operate.